 Missing Class: It is your responsibility to find out from other students what you have missed when you are absent.
-If you must miss class, there is no need to contact me, just make sure you find out what you missed from another student.
 If you stop attending the class, you must withdraw yourself from the class to avoid earning a 0.0 in the class.